SparkDevNetwork/rock-development-tools/README.md

 # TODO

 * Logic to add existing plugin to environment with "existing" command.
-* Detect when project already in solution.
-* Add RockWeb to sln if Rock version specified at env init time.
-* Rock install modification detection, ignore Rock/RockWeb/App_Data since it is always modified.
 * Copy build task should probably ignore all DLLs except primary and additional specified.
 Too many to safely ignore I think.
 * C# project creation, also ask if it will contain REST apis.
 If so include:
   * Microsoft.AspNet.WebApi.Core Version="5.2.3"